Mat0u5/LifeSeries-docs/docs/commands/detailed/superpower.md

 **Permissions:** Operator

 ::: info Queued Assignment
-This doesn't immediately assign the power - it queues it for the next time `/superpower setRandom` is run manually, or automatically when the session starts.
+This doesn't immediately assign the power - it queues it for the next time `/superpower randomize` is run manually, or automatically when the session starts.
 :::

 </div>